bigcode-project/bigcodebench/README.md

 - [ ] Due to the flakiness in the evaluation, the execution results may vary slightly (~0.2% for Full set, and ~0.6% for Hard set) between runs.
 We are working on improving the evaluation stability.

-- [ ] You may get errors like `ImportError: /usr/local/lib/python3.10/site-packages/matplotlib/_c_internal_utils.cpython-310-x86_64-linux-gnu.so: failed to map segment from shared object` when running the evaluation.
+- [x] You may get errors like `ImportError: /usr/local/lib/python3.10/site-packages/matplotlib/_c_internal_utils.cpython-310-x86_64-linux-gnu.so: failed to map segment from shared object` when running the evaluation.
 This is due to the memory limit of the docker container.
 You can increase the memory limit of the docker container to solve this issue.
+If the issue persists ,please use the real-time code execution session to evaluate the code in the [leaderboard](https://huggingface.co/spaces/bigcode/bigcodebench-leaderboard).

-- [ ] We are aware of the issue of some users needing to use a proxy to access the internet.
-We are working on a subset of the tasks that do not require internet access to evaluate the code.
+- [x] ~~We are aware of the issue of some users needing to use a proxy to access the internet.
+We are working on a subset of the tasks that do not require internet access to evaluate the code.~~ Please use the real-time code execution session to evaluate the code in the [leaderboard](https://huggingface.co/spaces/bigcode/bigcodebench-leaderboard).

 ## 📜 Citation